 While there are endless ways to become a better CEO and improve yourself as an individual, six key points stood out during my 25 years of senior leadership.
 These six tips helped lead me to the highest levels of efficiency and success, including taking care of yourself first, becoming a better communicator, aligning company goals, and more.

-Take Care of Yourself Before Trying to Help Others
+Take Care of Yourself Before Trying to Help Other People

 The first step is to put your oxygen mask on first.
-I always thought it was odd when I’m sitting on an airplane, and they tell me to put my oxygen mask on first when I want to help someone else, but it’s easy to understand.
+Didn’t you think it was odd when you’re sitting on an airplane, and they tell you to put your oxygen mask on first when you want to help someone else.
+But it’s easy to understand.
 If you are performing at your highest level, then you can help others perform at their highest level.
 And that’s what putting your oxygen mask on means.
 It means taking care of yourself before you take care of the company.

 Become a Better Communicator with Your Direct Reports